ADVRHumanoids/ROSEndEffector/README.md

 mkdir src
 cd src
 ```
 **IMPORTANT** : ROSEE is a in development project.
 When cloning, be sure to download the branch you really want.
-Now the newest branch are devel and rosActions (for main repo).
+Now the newest branch is devel.
 Note that also the other rosee packages may not have as newest branch the master
 - Necessary dependencies :
     ```bash
     git clone -b <branch_you_want> https://github.com/ADVRHumanoids/rosee_msg.git